IT3049C-Lively-FA23/chatting-application-Wilmer19/README.md

 I deserve a 19/20 because all of my tests passed expect one.
 I'm not sure why the last test says "skipped".
 I didn't know this could happen.
 I always thought I test could either pass or fail.
 I double checked the instructions and my code is working fine.
+I also made frequent commits to GitHub, hosted the webpage on Github Pages, the page loads messages from the server and sends messages to the server.

 ## Self-Reflection:
 <!-- Write your self-reflection under this line -->